LandrAudio/LANDR.Plugin.SDK/README.md

 The purpose of the LANDR SDK is to provide software licensing capability through a simple interface.
 This is achieved via a single `LANDR` class, which is expected to be kept in memory for the lifetime of the plugin.

+> [!WARNING]
-**Disclaimer**: This solution provides *licensing only*.
+> This solution provides *licensing only*.
 It does NOT provide any form of copy protection.

 # Example

 ```cpp